11 Best Beaches in the Outer Banks

 Most people think that the Outer Banks are entirely in North Carolina; however, Virginia does have a portion in the extreme northern end.
 Sandbridge Beach is significantly closer to Virginia Beach, only a 40-minute drive, making it a popular weekend destination.

 This laid-back, relatively quiet, six-mile stretch of beach is uncrowded and relaxed.
 It's a great spot to spend a weekend or longer in one of the many vacation homes for rent.
-Sandbridge Beach receives a pretty steady set of waves that are perfect for beginner surfers to learn on.
+Sandbridge Beach receives a pretty steady set of waves that are perfect for beginner surfers.
 A small pier extends out into the ocean at the southern end of the beach and is a good spot to try your luck fishing.

 If you prefer a more undeveloped beach and nature experience, continue southwards from Sandbridge Beach to False Cape State Park.
 Here, you'll find six miles of pristine beach just waiting to be explored.
 Note, however, that the only access is via tram, bicycle, or on foot.